3SG Gavin Chan’s Death In 2017 Had No Committee Of Inquiry

 A handful pay the ultimate sacrifice, laying down their lives for a country that has not been at war for more than 70 years.

-MustShareNews looks back at four NSF deaths and the details that each COI discovered in each instance.
+MustShareNews looks back at five NSF deaths and the details that each COI discovered in each instance.

 BG Siew Kum Wong – the Army’s Chief of Staff (General Staff) confirmed that COIs are convened only for training-related deaths.